-- 1. Each As per the Commission Application for the 2021-2022 term, each Commissioner shall devote at least minimum 15 hours per month to work on the Commission.
+- 1. Each Commissioner shall devote at least 15 hours per month to work on the Commission.
 Commission staff shall assist Commissioners in tracking and achieving their goals and commitments on the commission. - The time commitment requirement is greater for Commissioners elected by their colleagues to be officers, as per "Article V-Officer Positions," below.